Introduction

 Provision of contracted transport vehicles (coaches, buses, minibuses, and taxis)

-When a child is entitled to home to school transport under the Council's policy, the Council will provide suitable transport and seek to ensure this is cost effective.
+When a child is eligible for home to school transport under the Council's policy, the Council will provide suitable transport and seek to ensure this is cost effective.
 The transport provided may take the form of a bus pass, train pass, seat on a contract vehicle, for instance a hired coach, a minibus or shared taxi.
 A travel allowance can also be provided for children when requested by parents or carers and where it is more cost effective.

-Provision of transport for part- time hours
+Provision of transport for part-time hours

 Schools and parents and carers should take this into account when bespoke hours are being set for a child.
 Where families wish to have more flexible travel arrangements, a travel allowance can be requested.

-However, where exceptional circumstances can be evidenced to show that a child with an EHCP is receiving education on a part time basis in school then the Council may provide travel assistance until the child is reintegrated into full time school attendance if a reintegration plan can be provided outlining the child's return to full time education.
+However, where extenuating circumstances can be evidenced to show that a child with an EHCP is receiving education on a part time basis in school then the Council may provide travel assistance until the child is reintegrated into full time school attendance if a reintegration plan can be provided outlining the child's return to full time education.

 Provision of transport for after school and non-educational activities